 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Throw away fluticasone, umeclidinium, and vilanterol 6 weeks after it was opened or when the counter reads "0."

 If you will be using fluticasone, umeclidinium, and vilanterol for a long time, it is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

-Fluticasone, umeclidinium, and vilanterol should not be used if you are having a COPD attack, or if symptoms of a COPD attack has already started.
+Fluticasone, umeclidinium, and vilanterol should not be used if you are having an asthma or COPD attack, or if symptoms of an asthma or COPD attack has already started.
 Your doctor will prescribe another medicine for you to use in case of an acute attack.
 If the other medicine does not work as well, tell your doctor right away.